simonipiponi/ae-text-expression-selector/README.md

 (textIndex-1)*25;
 ```

-And to make this fully dynamic, I'll divide `100%` by `textTotal`.
-This will then work for any amount of Characters.
+And to make this fully dynamic, I'll divide `100%` by `textTotal` to get to the split percentages.

 ```javascript
 (textIndex-1)*(100/(textTotal-1));